-Preliminary Inventory of the Department of Education Records, 1930-1981
+Preliminary Guide to the Department of Education Records, 1930-1981

 The Department of Education, formed in 1907, prepared both undergraduate and graduate students for careers in education.
 The Department dissolved at the end of 1981.
 The Department of Education Records include correspondence, minutes, memoranda, reports, proposals, exams, student and faculty information, and other materials.
 Subjects include the training of teachers in North Carolina, the process of accreditation, teaching in elementary and secondary schools, and departmental administration.
 Major programs and organizations include the Master of Arts in Teaching Program, the Cooperative Program in Teacher Education, the N.C.
 Advancement School, the Triple T Task Force Team, the Emotionally Disturbed Children Program, the Regional Education Laboratory, the Learning Institute of North Carolina (LINC), the Durham Education Improvement Program (EIP), the Summer Demonstration School, the Summer Enrichment Program, and Project ABC.